094459/newsletter-oss-projects/README.md

 **aws-signer-oci-artifacts**

 [aws-signer-oci-artifacts](https://github.com/aws-samples/aws-signer-oci-artifacts) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws.amazon.com/blogs/containers/signing-and-validating-oci-artifacts-with-aws-signer/).(#185)

+**AWS Serverless Webhooks**

+[AWS Serverless Webhooks](https://github.com/aws-samples/aws-serverless-webhooks) is a self-hosted, production-ready webhook-as-a-service platform that runs entirely on your AWS infrastructure using CDK.
+It eliminates vendor lock-in while providing reliable webhook delivery through AWS Durable Functions with automatic retries and comprehensive tracking.
+Developers can integrate it seamlessly with existing EventBridge events and manage everything through both programmatic APIs and a visual React interface.
+It's essentially your own Svix alternative that leverages serverless technologies on AWS.(#218)

 **beta9**